Playwriting (M.F.A. and Certificate)

 Yale Cabaret

 The Playwriting program believes that Yale Cabaret is an essential part of life and practice at David Geffen School of Drama and encourages all its students to participate in the Cabaret—not only as writers, but also as theater artists wearing a variety of hats.
-Playwrights must also balance that participation with the demands of their writing schedules and assigned rehearsals.
+Playwrights must also balance that participation with the demands of their writing schedules, course load, and assigned rehearsals.

 Plan of Study: Playwriting